This section may be cited the "Postsecondary Enrollment Options Act."

 For a pupil enrolled in a course under this section, the department must make payments according to this subdivision for courses that were taken for secondary credit.

 The department must not make payments to a school district or postsecondary institution for a course taken for postsecondary credit only.
-The department must not make payments to a postsecondary institution for a course from which a student officially withdraws during the first 14 days of the quarter or semester or who has been absent from the postsecondary institution for the first 15 consecutive school days of the quarter or semester and is not receiving instruction in the home or hospital.
+The department must not make payments to a postsecondary institution for a course from which a student officially withdraws during the first ten business days of the postsecondary institution's quarter or semester or who has been absent from the postsecondary institution for the first ten business days of the postsecondary institution's quarter or semester and is not receiving instruction in the home or hospital.

 A postsecondary institution shall receive the following: